Quick Picks

 Celestron - StarSense Explorer DX 102AZ — Best for Smartphone Integration

 The StarSense Explorer is a game changer with its app integration.
 I had hesitations about using a smartphone with a telescope, but the ease of finding objects exceeded my expectations during several camping trips.
-This model is also considered among the best telescope for astrophotography for those who prefer tech integration.- Pros:
+This model is also considered among the best telescope for astrophotography for those who prefer tech integration.

 - Cons: